Hiking Footwear

 After the surprise of walking along then one leg suddenly dropping about 8 inches wore off, I was completely uninjured.
 We debated if the laces helped or didn’t matter in this case but didn’t come up with a verdict.

 At any rate, we’re using these on boots from now on.
-While we’ve discovered a lot of useful stuff with Cairn, this is one of our favorites.
+While we discovered a lot of useful stuff with Cairn (no longer in business sadly), this is one of our favorites.

 Light Hiking and Travel